allegroai/clearml-docs/docs/faq.md

 **I do not use argparse for hyperparameters.
 Do you have a solution?** <a id="dont-want-argparser"></a>

 Yes!
+ClearML provides multiple ways to configure your task and track your parameters!

-ClearML also automatically captures and tracks command line parameters created using [click](https://click.palletsprojects.com/), [Python Fire](https://github.com/google/python-fire), and/or [LightningCLI](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.utilities.cli.html).
+In addition to argparse, ClearML also automatically captures and tracks command line parameters created using [click](https://click.palletsprojects.com/), [Python Fire](https://github.com/google/python-fire), and/or [LightningCLI](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.utilities.cli.html).

-Additionally, ClearML supports connecting hyperparameter dictionaries to experiments, using the [Task.connect](references/sdk/task.md#connect) method.
+ClearML also supports tracking code-level configuration dictionaries using the [Task.connect](references/sdk/task.md#connect) method.

 For example, the code below connects hyperparameters (`learning_rate`, `batch_size`, `display_step`, `model_path`, `n_hidden_1`, and `n_hidden_2`) to a task: